rombrew/phobia/README.md

 	* Prevent bootstrap circuit undervoltage condition.
 	* Optional reduced ripple mode (clamp to middle) for precise control.

+* phase current sampling schemes includes two or three sensors configuration with inline or low-side placement.

 * Terminal voltage measurements (TVM):
 	* In SVPWM operation it is used to reduce the effect of Dead-Time distortion.
 	* BEMF tracking to get smooth start when motor is already running.